ng-merl/gSOAP/README.txt

 This file explains how gSOAP is build on your platform.

 Win32 users can start right away.
 A soapcpp2.exe binary compiler and wsdl2h.exe WSDL parser are included in this distribution.
+Visual Studio 2005 build solutions are available in soappcp2/VisualStudio2005.

-Please note that specific Windows, Linux, Sun, and Mac OS X releases with binaries are available from the SourceForge gsoap2 project.
+Please note that specific Windows, Linux, and Mac OS X releases with binaries are available from the SourceForge gsoap2 project.

 To build gSOAP on your platform, please enter the following command:
 ./configure